Overview

 Maximizing the expected growth rate of a portfolio has very nice long term properties.
 In particular, it can be shown to beat other strategies with a high probability. (see Cover for formal defintions and discussion)

-(see luenberger) ASsuming that we designate the value of an asset at time i as {% P_i %}, then if we define the arithmetic return of the asset in period t+1 as
+This argument follows the discussion in luenberger.
+Designate the value of an asset at time {% i %} as {% P_i %}, then define the arithmetic return of the asset in period {% t+1 %} as

 {% R_{i+1} = \frac{P_{i+1}}{P_{i}} %}